Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator

-Figures~\ref{fig:2}(c)-\ref{fig:2}(e) show the transmitted electric fields $E_\text{R,L}$ in the frequency domain for all samples for four different magnetic fields~\cite{Note1}.
+Figures~\ref{fig:2}(c)-\ref{fig:2}(e) show $E_\text{R,L}$ in the frequency domain for all samples for different $B$.
 The empty (blue) and solid (red) arrows indicate the positions of the transmission minima for the opposite senses of circular polarization.
 A high degree of MCD is obtained when a transmission minimum occurs for one polarization while the opposite one displays a maximum.
 The plots show significant differences in $E_\text{R,L}$, depending on whether the sample is a trivial insulator or a TCI.
 Before the topological transition, at $x=0.24$, the data has several wiggles at low magnetic fields whose origin cannot be identified.
 Magnetic fields larger than 7.8\,T are required to observe a deep minimum in $E_\text{R,L}$.
 On the other hand, on the TCI side ($x=0.42$ and $0.56$) $E_\text{R,L}$ has well-defined deep minima clearly visible for low fields.
-This implies that a larger degree of MCD can be obtained in the TCI phase, reaching nearly 100\% at a much lower magnetic field than that needed for the trivial insulator.
+This implies that a larger degree of MCD can be obtained in the TCI phase, reaching nearly 100\% at a much lower $B$ than that needed for the trivial insulator.
 Note that the MCD value we recently reported for TO phonons in PbTe ($x=0$) at 9\,T was 30\%~\cite{PhysRevLett.128.075901}.

 The ferroelectric transition could be responsible for the different degrees of MCD observed in these samples, as broken inversion symmetry is necessary for a finite phonon angular momentum.
-The $x=0.24$ sample is close to the ferroelectric transition at 10\,K, thus leading to undefined phonon circular motion at low magnetic fields.
-On the contrary, the samples with higher $x$ are deeper in the ferroelectric phase, and the chiral phonons can be obtained for lower magnetic fields.
-Additionally, while for the trivial insulator both polarizations maintain similar amplitudes in the studied field range, for the TCI samples the dominant transmitted polarization switches from $E_\text{R}$ to $E_\text{L}$ with increasing magnetic field.
+The $x=0.24$ sample at 12\,K is close to the ferroelectric transition, thus leading to undefined phonon circular motion at low $B$.
+On the contrary, the samples with higher $x$ are deeper in the ferroelectric phase at the same temperature, and the chiral phonons can be obtained for lower magnetic fields.
+Additionally, while for the trivial insulator both polarizations maintain similar amplitudes in the studied field range, for the TCI samples the dominant transmitted polarization switches from $E_\text{R}$ to $E_\text{L}$ with increasing $B$.

 In order to quantify the magnetic properties of these chiral phonons, we calculated the real and imaginary parts of the complex Faraday rotation (FR $=\Theta + i \eta$) at a given frequency as $\Theta=[\arg(E_\text{R})-\arg(E_\text{L})]/2$ and $\eta=(|E_\text{L}|-|E_\text{R}|)/(|E_\text{L}|+|E_\text{R}|)$, where $\Theta$ is the (Faraday) rotation of the polarization plane and $\eta$ quantifies the ellipticity change~\cite{xinwei2019}.